harrylowkey/whatIlearn/notes/certifications/cloud-practitioner/well-architectures/5_cost_optimization.md

+---
-# Pillar 5: Cost Optimization
+title: "Pillar 5: Cost Optimization"
+---
 - Ability to run systems to deliver business value at the lowest price point

 - Design Principles: